GuenterQuast/picoCosmo_dev/README.md

 `Cosmo` for the CosMO panels, or `Kanne` for the "Kamiokanne"
 detector.
-Control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`, `Stop` and `Endrun`.
-In stopped state, all windows remain open and Graphs may be saved and log-output inspcted.
-In End-state, all processes are stopped, and conseqently all windows disappear.
+Control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`, `Stop` and `EndRun`.
+In stopped state, all windows remain open and Graphs may be saved and log-output inspected.
+In End-state, all processes are stopped, and consequently all windows disappear.
 Resume running from Stop-state is presently not foreseen.

 A helper script, plotDoublePulses.py, allow to read in stored raw waveforms from the double-pulse search and display as an oscilloscope display.
-Code to store each pictrure as a `.png` is included, but commented out.
+Code to store each picture as a `.png` is included, but commented out.

 The configuration for the `runCosmo.py` is defined in several '.yaml' files.
 The fist one contains the overall configuration and specifies